c4tandl/ctl/src/markdown/pages/about/faculty.md

 ![](https://res.cloudinary.com/center-for-teaching-learning/image/upload/v1669912150/faculty%20and%20staff%20photos/Alyssa_Katya_itwnrc.jpg)

-**Alyssa Mitchell** is CTL‘s grades 5-8 science teacher and an assistant teacher in 5-8 math.
+**Alyssa Mitchell** is CTL's grades 5-8 science teacher and an assistant teacher in 5-8 math.
 Alyssa has taught in Chicago, Nepal, and, most recently, in Lewiston.
 She is certified in math and science for middle grades and in physical and biological sciences for grades 9-12.
 Alyssa has a BS in Biology and Psychology from Virginia Commonwealth University and an MEd from National Louis University in Chicago.
 Alyssa has volunteered with the BRLT as a water quality monitor since moving to Boothbay several years ago and she believes in community partnerships and the importance of citizen science for student learning.
 Alyssa sees “each day \[as] a new opportunity to learn and foster positive change.”
 Trust in relationships is crucial to her style of teaching.

 ![](https://res.cloudinary.com/center-for-teaching-learning/image/upload/v1663681672/Katie_2_yzlvfx.png)

 **Katie Rittershaus** has been CTL’s teacher of middle-school (grades 5-8) mathematics since 2004; before that she was a familiar presence at the school as a long-term substitute, helping teacher, and advocate for children.
 A passionate mathematician, Katie also holds a B.A. from the University of Southern Maine in women’s studies and took several years of pre-med courses at Regis College and Colorado State University.
-Her students are stand-outs at Mathcounts competitions and in their high school mathematics courses
+Her students are stand-outs at Mathcounts competitions and in their high school mathematics courses.

 ![](https://res.cloudinary.com/center-for-teaching-learning/image/upload/v1665867927/faculty%20and%20staff%20photos/stacy.faculty_nctjda.jpg)